-With Anderson’s exposing the underbelly of the Courts and attorney disciplinary committees, detailing the crimes being committed against the public by these criminals operating in the courts, well, I guess the victims all get to say I told you so, to all those who could not believe what was going on.
-In fact, I complained of identical criminal activity regarding the courts and committees as Anderson exposed.
-Yet even friends and family prior to Anderson thought I was nuts suing and accusing the New York and Florida Supreme Courts of being corrupt, suing judges, Attorney Generals, State Bars and thousands of lawyers in massive law firms with allegations of attempted murder, obstruction, document destruction, conflicts of interest, violations of public offices, etcetera.
-Yet, with Anderson, she showed how it had all been accomplished and Brady/McKeown brought Anderson and a host of legally related to Anderson lawsuits to Federal Court and now there were a whole lot of people with similar experiences and similar faces.
-Scheindlin, in legally relating these cases to Anderson, appears to have selected a wide variety of complaints for what appear boilerplate scams being run by the criminals that misuse the legal system to perpetuate crime.
+With Anderson’s exposing the underbelly of the Courts and attorney disciplinary committees, detailing the crimes being committed against the public by these criminals operating in the courts, well, I guess the victims all get to say I told you so, to all those who could not believe what was going on in their lives.
+In fact, I, like the other victims all complained of almost identical criminal activity regarding the courts and committees as Anderson exposed, showing us all how the denial of due process worked through layers of obstruction all the way to the top.

+Friends and family prior to Anderson thought I was a bit nuts suing and accusing the New York and Florida Supreme Courts of being corrupt, suing judges, Attorney Generals, State Bars and thousands of lawyers in massive law firms with allegations of attempted murder, obstruction, document destruction, conflicts of interest, violations of public offices, etcetera.
+Yet, with Anderson, she showed how it had all been accomplished and Brady/McKeown brought Anderson and a host of legally related lawsuits to Anderson into Federal Court and into the New York Senate Judiciary Committee.
+Now there are many victims with similar experiences and similar stories, linking together the web of corruption and Scheindlin, in legally relating these cases to Anderson, appears to have selected a wide variety of complaints for what appear boilerplate scams being run by the criminals that misuse the legal system to perpetuate crimes.

-In fact Dick, you and I spoke the other day about Expose Corrupt Court’s Frank Brady aka McKeown’s radio interview the other day on the public office corruption exposed in New York.
-In that interview, McKeown details many of the victims’ stories he is investigating and he claimed that interference with family and friends of the victims was a central theme to these lawyers cover up crimes, destabilizing the victim.
-These attorneys even illegally spy on individuals and use that information to cause all kinds of damages to relations with family and friends, all part of disabling any attack against them by the victims of their crimes or anyone thinking of helping them.
+In fact, Dick, you and I spoke the other day about Expose Corrupt Court’s Frank Brady aka McKeown’s radio interview the other day on the public office corruption exposed in New York.
+In that interview, McKeown details many of the victims’ stories he is investigating and he claimed that interference with family and friends of the victims was a central theme to these lawyers deviance, in all of these cases they destabilize the victim from friends and family through some shady practices revealed recently in the press.
+The courts and ethics departments illegally spy on targeted individuals and use that information to cause all kinds of damages to relations with businesses, family and friends, all part of disabling any attack against them by the victims of their crimes or anyone thinking of helping them.
+You would think that this cannot be true but…

-In fact Dick, if you give me a second here, I will pull up an article that will give you some perspective into how this invasion and destruction of your privacy works.
-The article from Expose Corrupt Court involves the Heads of the New York Supreme Court First Department where Christine Anderson worked, using ILLEGAL satellite intercepts, in Violation of a host of Title 18 crimes, to intercept communications of their enemies or to gain access to American’s corporate information to sabotage them, welcome to the misuses of the Patriotic Act disguised and wrapped in fear and terror.
+Dick, if you give me a second here, I will pull up an article that will give you some perspective into how this invasion and destruction of your privacy works.
+The article from Expose Corrupt Court involves the Heads of the New York Supreme Court First Department where Christine Anderson worked, using ILLEGAL satellite intercepts, in Violation of a host of Title 18 crimes and invasions of privacy.
+Here we have a New York Supreme Court now illegally intercepting confidential American Citizens’ communications, on their enemies, not Foreign Terrorists but US Citizens and businesspeople they are robbing.
+They use the information to gain access to Americans protected and private information and sabotage them.
 Let me QUOTE the Article directly because again, you cannot make this stuff up Dick, it says,

 Tuesday, April 1, 2008